dmayes403/timesheet_walkthrough/unit-09/pt2-nested-table-creation.md

 ![](img/analytics_table_start_display.png)

-## Diplaying the correct data
+## Displaying the Correct Data

 At this point you may be seeing that we have an `employees: Employee[]` variable and we're looping through that variable within the `analytics-table.component.html` file, but how do we get that populated correctly according to the current department tab that we're on?

 This is where the combination of property binding and the `@Input()` decorator come into play.
-We have three piece of code that we need to add next to display the correct employees.
-Do it in this order following order.
+We have three pieces of code that we need to add next to display the correct employees.
+Do it in the order shown below.
 See the images after the three steps to make sure you have everything correct.

 1. Add an `Input()` decorator in the `analytics-table.component.ts` file to create a variable that will accept the current department id.